DrVenkataRajeshKumar/S15/README.md

 * Tried transforms resize to small size to handle burden on the GPU.
 * Tried gray scale transform because of 2 reasons.
 **  1. as our predictions i.e mask images and depth images are in gray scale
-**  2. to reduce the burden on GPU by reducing the weights, channels
+**  2. to reduce the burden on GPU by reducing the weights, channels Ploted the images after transforms.

-only bg image and fgbg images were trained.
-1st issue encountered was to train 2 sets of images simultaniouly.
+* 1st issue encountered was to train 2 sets of images simultaniouly.
-Modified DNNcode so that it trains both set of images(bg and fgbg images) simultaniouly.
+DNNcode was modified so that it trains both set of images(bg and fgbg images) simultaniouly.

-to predict mask, Depth images thought of comparing the output layers to the actual masks and depth images and calculate the loss. this loss will be append to the next batch of images and so on..
+* 2 DNNs were used in this process.
+One is to calculate loss, and another one is to implement loss and predict Mask images and Depth images.
+While coding DNN, one has to choose between wider network or deep network.
+Wider networks can be used when number of classes to be predicted are more.
+Where as deeper networks will be advantgeous when multiple varients are present in given classes.

-Tried serching documentations for different loss functions and their implimentations. tried different loss functons and endedup with using "BCEWithLogitsLoss"
+* Tried serching documentations for different loss functions and their implimentations.
+Tried different loss functons and endedup with using "BCEWithLogitsLoss"

-Then the next issue to be addressed is ploting the loss n predictions.. tried implementing tensorboard, but couldnt figureout cirtain issues. endedup in just ploting the image per each epoch i.e loss for mask images, loss for depth images, then mask prediction and deph prediction anf original fgbg image.
+* Then the next issue to be addressed is ploting the loss and predictions..
+Tried implementing tensorboard, but couldnt figureout cirtain issues.
+Endedup by ploting the image per each epoch i.e loss for mask images, loss for depth images, then mask prediction and deph prediction anf original fgbg image.